 When is a harness really due for replacement?

 A well-maintained harness lasts a long time, but there are signs that it's time for a new one.
-Fraying at the edges, a buckle that no longer clicks firmly, worn spots on the inside, or elastic that has lost its resilience.
-A harness that no longer fits comfortably is not a maintenance issue but a safety issue, especially for small dogs where a good fit is everything.
+Fraying at the edges, a buckle that no longer clicks securely, worn spots on the inside, or elastic that has lost its resilience.
+A harness that no longer fits comfortably is not a maintenance issue but a safety issue, especially for small dogs where a good fit determines everything.